Stratosphere-Studios/777-300ER/README.md

 **Sim Compatibility**

 A: We have removed X-Plane 11 support to make it easier for us to focus on X-Plane 12 development and utilize v12-only features.
 By the time the aircraft is decently flyable, X-Plane 12 will have been out for a while and we expect more people to have switched by then and for the sim to be more polished.
-An XP11 acf file can be downloaded from an earlier commit and dragged into the up-to-date 777 folder and _most_ features will update.
+An XP11 acf file can be downloaded from [here](https://cdn.discordapp.com/attachments/833201893999771687/1059662416952164372/777-xp11.acf) and dragged into the up-to-date 777 folder and _most_ features will update, but expect bugs.

 **Q: When is the release date?**